jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 $ f'_("forward")(x_3) = 2 space (f(x_6) - f(x_3))/(h) $<eq_40>
 $ f'_("forward")(x_6) = 2 space (f(x_2) - f(x_6))/(h) $<eq_41>

-// ---------------------------------- here ---------------------------------- //
-// TODO there is an issue here
 To obtain the derivatives of the three remaining discretization points $x_1, x_5 "and" x_2$, a neighboring element is required.
 According to @fig_39, the ending nodes of one element are the starting nodes of the next element.
-Thus, @eq_37 to @eq_41 can be used again.
+Leveraging this information and the scheme explained through @eq_37 to @eq_41, the forward #gls("fd") method can be applied to calculate the derivatives for the remaining points.
-To derive the second-order gradient of the displacement, the output of @eq_37 to @eq_41 is used as input for @eq_42 to @eq_46.
+In order to derive the second-order gradients of the displacements, the output of @eq_37 to @eq_41 is used as input for @eq_42 to @eq_46.

 $ f''_("forward")(x_0) = 2 space (f'(x_4) - f'(x_0))/(h) $<eq_42>
 $ f''_("forward")(x_4) = 2 space (f'(x_1) - f'(x_4))/(h) $<eq_43>